navkar/Predictions/README.md

 #### November 2023

 * Lower home prices in the USA.
 (Housing lags by 6-9 months from the actual economy)
+  - Possible drop in Mortgage rates this time.
+  - Possible good time to buy.
+  - Higher rents for renters
 * Copper is the leading indicator for any economy.
 * Solar flares frying cellphone communications
   - Possibility of cell phone disruptions